isopink/isopink.github.io/_posts/2025-04-12-Bias and variance.md

 <br>

-By Fubini's theorem, We can state the formula as:
+By Fubini's theorem, we can write the formula as:

 <br>